EbrahimKaram/HashCode2021/README.md

 ![naiveImplementation](https://user-images.githubusercontent.com/10140799/109394042-ec7d8580-78f2-11eb-9092-d8dc5b7254e6.png)

+You can check teh implementaion by checking `Naive_implemtation.py`

 ## Removing Unessarary roads
 The cars aren't passing on each road so if we removed the roads that aren't being used we can drastically improve the code.